Unravelling Mathieu Moonshine: Borcherds Product Formulae from moonshine

 Note that the product over $m$ runs from $1$ to $\infty$.
 This implies a Borcherds product formula for the associated Siegel modular form after multiplying by $s\ \phi^{[g,1]}_{k,1}(\tau,z)$.
 We obtain

-This formula is precisely the one obtained by David-Jatkar-Sen\cite[see Eq.
+This formula is precisely the one obtained by David-Jatkar-Sen when $g$ generates a symplectic automorphism\cite[see Eq.
 (3.17)]{David:2006ud}.
 All one needs is to observe that

 in their notation.
 It can be shown that this formula is equivalent to alternate versions of the formulae due to Gritsenko-Nikulin\cite{GritsenkoNikulinII} and Aoki-Ibukiyama\cite{Aoki:2005} as well as an earlier formula also due to David-Jatkar-Sen\cite{David:2006ji}.
+In all other cases, we obtain a Borcherds product formula for the generating function of twisted $\tfrac14$-BPS states.

 This concludes the proof that the twisted Hecke operator and the formula \eqref{twistedformula} for the twisted second-quantized elliptic genus holds.
 Further, with the assumption that $\mathcal{K}$ is an $M_{24}$-module, we see that all modules $\mathcal{S}_m$ for $m>0$ are also $M_{24}$ modules.
 Thus, we obtain a self-consistent picture that the module $\mathcal{S}$ is an $M_{24}$-module.